lirangalmidi/REAL-TIME-INFRARED-DRONE-DETECTION/README.md

 Please note that the code relies on both the pre-trained model file ("yolov8n.pt") and the dataset configuration file ("data.yaml") that contains the necessary details about the dataset and model.

 It’s important to remember that training deep learning models can be computationally demanding and time-consuming, especially for object detection tasks.
 A powerful GPU and adequate resources are required to successfully complete this process.
-For precise fire detection, smaller image sizes might not provide optimal performance; typically, larger image sizes offer better detection results.

 run the code  in the cmd the script train_model.py by typing `python train_model.py` then press enter and the training procees will begin: